-The main production mechanisms of $H^{\pm\pm}$ bosons at hadron colliders are the pair production in the s-channel through the exchange of a Z boson or a photon and the associated production with a Charged Higgs boson through the exchange of a W boson.
+The main production mechanisms of $H^{\pm\pm}$ bosons at hadron colliders are the pair production in the s-channel through the exchange of a Z boson or a photon and the associated production with a charged Higgs boson through the exchange of a W boson.
+Various searches for doubly charged Higgs bosons have been performed by ATLAS and CMS at Run 1 [528, 529] and Run 2 [480-482].

-VII.8.1.
+VII.7.1.
 Searches for non-standard production processes of the Higgs boson

 The discovery of the Higgs boson has also allowed for searches of BSM (beyond the SM) processes involving standard decays of the Higgs boson.
 One example directly pertaining to the search for additional states of the EWSB sector is the search for Higgs bosons in the cascade decay of a heavy CP-even Higgs boson decaying to charged Higgs boson and a W boson, and the charged Higgs boson subsequently decaying to H and another W boson.
-This search has been performed by the ATLAS collaboration in $b\bar{b}$ decays of the H particle [485].
+This search has been performed by the ATLAS collaboration in bb decays of the H particle [530].